||Not enough ratings.

 The Internet is really Wonderland.
 That doesn't mean it isn't unsettling at first.
 So as you feel like you're falling down a hole looking at the mishmash of web sites, Facebook, blogs, and large rabbits holding watches, think about this scenario.

-My god daughter called me up and said, "I need your help on a sewing project."
+My goddaughter called me up and said, "I need your help on a sewing project."
 I said, "What are you looking at?"
 She said, "Pull up my Pinterest page."
 Out popped a great project for fairy wings.
-We both clicked on to the picture to find ourselves at the how-to blog that had a list of instructions.
-Then we clicked the supply list for the stabilizer they had used it took us to the web page of a store that carried the stabilizer that really made that project work.
+We both clicked on the picture to find ourselves at the how-to blog that had a list of instructions.
+Then we clicked the supply list for the stabilizer they had used.
+It took us to the web page of a store that carried the stabilizer that really made that project work.
 The rest was a talk about logistics and color.
 Three clicks on the Internet had given us all the information we really needed.
 She ordered her fabric.
 I could talk her through and she was off to sew.

 Let's wind back ten years ago.
 Ten years ago, we would have gotten together over a pot of tea, looked up a book that had some projects like that, gone to the store to see if there was a stabilizer and some fabric that might have worked.
 Maybe gone to three other stores if we didn't find what we needed.
 Not only is that in slow steps over several days.
 It's a system that was hit or miss by definition.
 And it's impossible at a distance.
 I wonder how we got anything done.